 Entrepreneurs often cite mentoring as essential to their success.
 For this reason, New York State created Business Mentor NY.
 Business Mentor NY is the State’s first large scale, hands-on small business mentoring program that helps NYS entrepreneurs and established small businesses overcome challenges to grow their business.
 Business Mentor NY is a free resource that allows entrepreneurs and volunteer mentors to easily connect so they can solve problems and build businesses together.

-Business Mentor NY is an initiative of Empire State Development (ESD).
+Business Mentor NY is a program of Empire State Development (ESD).
 ESD is New York’s chief economic development agency.
 The mission of Empire State Development is to promote a vigorous and growing economy, encourage the creation of new job and economic opportunities, increase revenues to the State and its municipalities, and achieve stable and diversified local economies.
 Through the use of loans, grants, tax credits and other forms of financial assistance, Empire State Development strives to enhance private business investment and growth to spur job creation and support prosperous communities across New York State.

 Business Mentor NY is powered by MicroMentor